Credit Suisse shares hit new lows amid capital worries

 CAPITAL OPTIONS

-To boost capital, Credit Suisse could bring forward from 2013 the issue of 6 billion Swiss francs ($6.22 billion) of contingent convertible bonds, or CoCos, to the Olayan family and Qatari fund, NZZ am Sonntag reported on Sunday.
+To boost capital, Credit Suisse could bring forward from 2013 the issue of 6 billion Swiss francs (4 billion pounds) of contingent convertible bonds or CoCos to the Olayan family and Qatari fund, the NZZ am Sonntag reported on Sunday.
 Credit Suisse declined to comment.

-Dougan's other options are to cut the dividend, reduce spending more than planned at 1.2 billion Swiss francs a year or offload riskier assets.
-In the past, one way Credit Suisse has done this is by putting some of those assets into the bonus program for top bankers.
+Dougan's other options are to cut the dividend, slash spending more than planned under a 1.2 billion Swiss franc-a-year cost-cutting or offload riskier assets.
+In the past, one way Credit Suisse has done this is by putting some of those assets into the bonus programme for top bankers.

-On Monday, sources told Reuters that up to one third of the most senior European investment banking department staff would be axed - part of 3,500 job cuts announced last year
+On Monday, sources told Reuters up to one-third of the most senior European investment banking department staff would be cut, part of 3,500 job cuts announced last year <ID: L6E8HPCCB>

-Several brokerages, including RBC Capital Markets and Morgan Stanley, say they do not expect Credit Suisse to issue new shares to bolster its capital.

-"We believe ... a capital raise is a possible last resort, though this cannot be ruled out in light of euro zone risks, earnings risk and SNB remarks," Morgan Stanley analyst Huw van Steenis wrote in a recent note.
-He rates the stock as equal-weight.

-Credit Suisse prides itself on avoiding the government bailout that rival UBS took in 2008, but it has been accused of squandering its savvy handling of the financial crisis.
+Credit Suisse prides itself on avoiding the government bailout rival UBS UBSN.VX took in 2008 but has been accused of squandering its savvy handling of the financial crisis.

 "When I compare the two big banks, UBS's investment bank has made a clear commitment mainly to serve the private banking arm, where Credit Suisse doesn't seem to have given up its bulge-bracket firm ambitions entirely," Bank Sarasin analyst Rainer Skierka said.
 He rates both stocks at neutral.